RetroPie-Expanded/retroarch-cores/README.md

-# retroarch-cores
+# RetroArch Cores
-Complied cores for RetroArch
+Complied cores for RetroArch for the Tinker Board

 All rights to the prespective owners.